freecomputinglab/rheo.ohrg.org/pages/build-dir.typ

 = Build directory

-Rheo produces outputs a simple directory structure with one subdirectory for each kind of output.
+Rheo produces outputs in a simple directory structure with one subdirectory for each kind of output.
 By default, Rheo produces all outputs (PDF, HTML, and EPUB) in a `build` directory instide the project directory:

 ```